SkylineCommunications/dataminer-docs/connector-help/connector_help/Socomec BCMS720.md

 ### Alarms

-This page displays the3 kinds of **current alarms for each branch:**
+This page displays the 3 kinds of **current alarms for each branch:**

 - **Zero Current Alarm**
 - **High-Current Pre-Alarm**